8harath/project-showcase/README.md

 ### Project Showcase Section

-- Display three distinct project entries within a single row, each encapsulated in a box.
+- Display twelve distinct project entries within a four-column grid, each encapsulated in a box.
 Each box features a project image, a concise heading (title), and a brief, one-sentence description that succinctly introduces the project.
 - The layout maintains balance and visual harmony, with ample whitespace and careful alignment for a clean, modern look.

 ### Interactive Pop-Up for Project Details